Atlas975/Notes/SoftwarePatterns/Design_patterns.md

 - **Solution**: describes the elements that make up the design pattern as well as their relation to one another.
 Does not describe concrete solution
 - **Consequences**: results and trade-offs of applying pattern
 ## Design pattern categories
-- **Creational**: focuses on the creation of objects and classes, these help abstract away the instantiation process
+- **Creational**: focuses on the creation of objects and classes,  helps abstract the instantiation process
 - **Structural:** focuses on composition and organisation of objects and classes
 - **Behavioral**: focuses on the communication and coordination of objects and classes